refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 It fetches the record data according to the `id` with [`useOne`](/docs/api-reference/core/hooks/data/useOne/) and returns the `queryResult` for you to fill the form.
 After the form is submitted, it creates a new record with [`useCreate`](/docs/api-reference/core/hooks/data/useCreate/).

-In the following example, we'll show how to use `useForm` with `action: "clone"`.
+In the following example, we will show how to use `useForm` with `action: "clone"`.
 You will see `action:clone` toggle at the top of the page.
 You can toggle it to set the action to `clone`.

 ```tsx live url=http://localhost:3000/clone/123 previewHeight=420px
 setInitialRoutes(["/posts/clone/123"]);